 A more serious infection that affects the central nervous system, including the brain, may cause visual and mental changes or seizures, for example.

-Molecular testing may be performed when a toxoplasmosis infection is suspected in an immunocompromised person or to determine if an unborn baby has been infected.
+Molecular (DNA) testing may be performed when an acute toxoplasmosis infection is suspected in an immunocompromised person or to determine if an unborn baby is infected.
 Amniotic fluid may be tested during pregnancy when a mother has evidence of an acute infection as indicated by a positive Toxoplasma IgM antibody test result.

 What does the test result mean?